MNL-Bandit in non-stationary environments: Analysis

 \subsection{Bounding the length of the epochs}

-One last ingredient we need for our proof of Theorem \ref{thm:DReg} is to show that the length of the epochs does not deviate too much from its mean value.
-In the approach of \cite{mnlucb} , the length of the epochs was replaced by its mean using the law of conditional expectation (the transition from (A.13) to (A.14)).
-However, this does not hold because (with the notation of \cite{mnlucb}) the total number of epochs $L$ is not $\mathcal{H}_{l-1}$-measurable (the sum over the epochs cannot get outside of the conditional expectation).
-Moreover, conditioning on both $\mathcal{H}_{l-1}$ and $L$ (that would allow us to get the sum outside) changes the distribution of the length of the epochs.
+The last ingredient we need in our analysis is to show that the length of an epoch is concentrated around its mean value.
+In the analysis of \cite{mnlucb} for stationary environments, the length of the epochs was replaced by its mean value using the law of conditional expectation (the transition from (A.13) to (A.14) in \cite{mnlucb}).
+However, this does not hold as the total number of epochs $L$ is not $\mathcal{H}_{l-1}$-measurable (where $\mathcal{H}_{l-1}$ is the information available upto epoch $l-1$).
 We adopt a different approach and bound the length of the (real) epochs with high probability.
 By doing so, we only loose an additional $O(\log NT)$ in the regret.
 More precisely, we prove the following lemma:

 \begin{restatable}{lemma}{restatelengthepoch} Let $t \in [1,T]$ such that $\delta^{(t)} \leq \frac{1}{2}$ and let $j \in [N]$.
 Let $u \in [1,t]$.
 We have,

 \end{restatable}